Mark introduces his Phase 1 series and covers some fundamental electric guitar basics.

 Mark Brennan continues his teachings on movable chord forms.
 In this lesson he shows the dominant 7th chords and how to use them in a 12 bar blues progression.Length: 19:49 Difficulty: 1.0 Members Only

-In this lesson Mark Brennan teaches these minor chord forms and how they are movable up and down the fretboard.
-He also shows how to apply these chords in standard progressions.Length: 21:29 Difficulty: 1.0 Members Only
+Mark Brennan teaches these minor chord forms and how they are movable up and down the fretboard.
+He also shows how to use these chords in common progressions.Length: 21:29 Difficulty: 1.0 Members Only

 About Mark Brennan